MesaCrush/DesignPattern/README.md

 # DesignPattern
-Learning notes of DesignPattern used Java.
+Learning notes of DesignPattern by Java.